evanrolfe/test/README.md

 - NOTE: If no yachtshare with similar name is found then it goes straight to yachtshare/create form.

 Seller: Creating a Yachtshare
+* (FAIL) There is some kind of line being shown below the box at http://yacht-fractions.co.uk/seller/search, remove it.
+* (FAIL) Back button does not work at http://yacht-fractions.co.uk/seller/search
 * (CHRIS) save for later logout, close browser and log back in - did it save?
 * (PASS) "Save for later" - check it saves on window close
 * (FAIL) "Save for later" - saved form data should be cleared once the yachtshare has been created.